Police clear pro-Palestinian protesters from Columbia University while clashes break out at UCLA

 “This is too intense,” he said.
 “It feels like more of an escalation than a de-escalation.”

-Meanwhile, violence broke out at UCLA overnight between pro-Palestinian and pro-Israeli protesters, and police in riot gear arrived but did not immediately intervene.
+Meanwhile, violence broke out at UCLA overnight between pro-Palestinian and pro-Israeli protesters.
+Police wearing face shields formed a line but did not immediately intervene.

 “Horrific acts of violence occurred at the encampment tonight and we immediately called law enforcement for mutual aid support,” Mary Osako, a senior UCLA official, told the campus newspaper the Daily Bruin.